-Acura's entry-level compact sedan got a slight makeover for 2016, but don't expect a bargain luxury sedan.
-The sole powertrain is a 2.4-liter four-cylinder and eight-speed automated-manual transmission.
-Acura failed to address the stiff, jumpy ride, and handling is more mundane than sporty, but ultimately secure.
-Road noise is incessant and the new transmission makes the car hesitate off the line.
+Acura's entry-level compact sedan falls short of bargain-luxury-sedan standards.
+The sole powertrain is a 2.4-liter four-cylinder and an eight-speed automated manual transmission.
+Acura failed to address the stiff, jumpy ride, and handling is more mundane than sporty but ultimately secure.
+Road noise is incessant, and the transmission makes the car hesitate off the line.
 Once underway, the gearbox feels reluctant to downshift, lugging the engine when you need power.
-The lack of lumbar support for the driver's seat is another knock, the infotainment system is not very intuitive, and the car's low owner satisfaction score is noteworthy.
-Available safety features include road-departure and forward-collision mitigation systems, and lane-keep assist.
+The lack of lumbar support for the driver's seat is another knock, the infotainment system is not very intuitive, and the car's low owner-satisfaction score is noteworthy.
+Available safety features include automatic emergency braking, blind-spot monitoring, and lane-keep assist.